Chabane/generator-mitosis/README.md

 with the Vagrant Ubuntu 16.04 box and network configuration.
 - [`Ansible`](http://docs.ansible.com/ansible/intro_installation.html), tested with Version 2.2.0.
 - `Docker registry` (optional), at least a docker hub account.
-- Internet access, this demonstartion pulls Vagrant boxes from the Internet as well as installs Ubuntu application packages from the Internet.
+- Internet access, this generator pulls Vagrant boxes from the Internet as well as installs Ubuntu application packages from the Internet.

 ### Generate a project